cloud-gov/cg-site/content/overview/overview/using-cloudgov-paas.md

 - You can redeploy your applications to add capabilities or fix problems.

 Once your team is comfortable with the CLI and web-based interface for cloud.gov, you can write scripts to orchestrate more complex processes involving multiple applications and spaces, all built on the Cloud Foundry API.

-## Using the cloud.gov PaaS with an 18F team

-18F teams that are working with agency partners use cloud.gov to develop and deploy applications.
-If 18F is delivering a product, the use of cloud.gov is implicit, and we recoup costs from the partner agency.
-This ensures the least possible friction for our teams.
-For example, [Every Kid in a Park](https://everykidinapark.gov/) (for the Department of the Interior) and [College Scorecard](https://collegescorecard.ed.gov/) (for the Department of Education) were both developed and launched using cloud.gov.

 The cloud.gov team delivered a presentation about [our early experience developing and using cloud.gov](http://www.altoros.com/cflive/gsa-cuts-app-deployment-from-14-months-to-2-3-days-with-cloud-foundry/) at the May 2015 Cloud Foundry conference.